ankitpal1029/NFsTreamer/README.md

 # NFTMarketPlace

+### if you want to use the test extension please provide us with your twitch username/id as an issue

+### i will need to give access to your account since the extension isn't approved by twitch yet

+### once approved you can check out the channel yangit69 's twitch channel and go to the chat below that will be

+### where the extension will be visible

 We have developed a platform for content creators to mint NFTs out of their popular streams and sell it to their audience for a source of revenue.

 We have developed a twitch extension which has chat functionality to display their NFTs, and a marketplace for creators to list their NFTs with ease.